fxswiatowicz/cogs298-project/README.md

 How to we do that?
 Policy gradients
 Policy search refers to methods that directly learn the policy for solving a Markov Decision Process (MDP) and Policy gradients are a subset of this wide class of algorithms.

-Policy gradients -- no value function -- directly change policy
+Policy gradients -- no value function -- directly change policy -- create a policy